decred/dcrdocs/docs/glossary.md

 #### Public key

-A cryptographic code generated algorithmically from a private key.
+An astronomically large number generated algorithmically from a private key.
+Public keys can be freely shared without revealing any information about the private key they are generated from.
 The user’s public key is used to prove that a transaction was signed using their private key.

 ## Q